korzin/aws-certified-dev-handbook/handbooks/_others.md

 CONTENT DISTRIBUTION
 Use Snowball devices if you regularly receive or need to share large amounts of data with clients, customers, or business associates.
 Snowball devices can be sent directly from AWS to client or customer locations.

+### Remember

+Job manifest unlock code is a 25-character code to unlock the job manifest file.